Chart Color Schemes

 King Island features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 62.1% of all households, including 19.9% couples with children, 32.9% couples without children, and 7.3% single parent families.
-Non-family households account for the remaining 37.9%, with lone person households at 35.3% and group households comprising 3.2% of the total.
+Non-family households account for the remaining 37.9%, with lone person households at 35.3% and group households comprising 3.2%.
 The median household size is 2.1 people, which is smaller than the Rest of Tas. average of 2.3.

 Frequently Asked Questions - Households